-From the point of view of someone well-acquainted with coinduction, the results of Section~\ref{sec_coind_tech} are probably not very insightful.
+From the point of view of someone familiar with research in coinduction, the results of Section~\ref{sec_coind_tech} are probably not very novel.
 They are known ``in principle'' to people studying coinduction.
-However, the author believes that there is a need to present coinductive techniques in a way accessible to a broad audience, giving simple criteria to verify the correctness of coinductive proofs and corecursive definitions without being forced to reformulate them too much to fit any formal principles.
-Our style of writing coinductive proofs is similar to how such proofs are presented in e.g.~\cite{EndrullisPolonsky2011,BezemNakataUustalu2012,NakataUustalu2010,LeroyGrall2009,KozenSilva2014}, but we justify them by direct reduction to transfinite induction.
-This seems to provide a more approachable correctness criterion for someone not well-acquainted with infinite proofs in type theory~\cite{Coquand1993,Gimenez1994}.
+However, the author believes that there is a need to present coinductive techniques in a way accessible to a broad audience, giving simple criteria to verify the correctness of coinductive proofs and corecursive definitions without being forced to reformulate them too much to fit a specific formal principle.
+Our style of writing coinductive proofs is similar to how such proofs are presented in e.g.~\cite{EndrullisPolonsky2011,BezemNakataUustalu2012,NakataUustalu2010,LeroyGrall2009,KozenSilva2017}, but we justify them by direct reduction to transfinite induction.
+This seems to provide a more approachable correctness criterion for someone not familiar with infinite proofs in type theory~\cite{Coquand1993,Gimenez1994}.
 Our method for justifying (non-guarded) corecursive definitions usually boils down to solving some recursive equations in natural numbers.
 The coalgebraic approach to coinduction~\cite{JacobsRutten2011,Rutten2000} is perhaps more abstract and conceptually satisfying, but not so straightforward to apply directly.
 Even the rule~$(\COIND)$ is rather inconvenient in certain more complex situations.